prebid/prebid.github.io/dev-docs/modules/digitrust.md

    or directly referenced from the URL https://cdn.digitru.st/prod/1/digitrust.min.js.
 These may be added to the page in any order.
 3. Add a configuration section for Prebid that includes the `usersync` settings and the `digitrust` settings.

+### Full DigiTrust packaged with Prebid

+1. Deploy your built copy of `prebid.js` to your CDN.
+Be sure to perform *Step 4* of the build to concatenate or integrate the full DigiTrust library code with your Prebid package.
+2. On each page reference your `prebid.js`
+3. Add a configuration section for Prebid that includes the `usersync` settings and the `digitrust` settings.
+   This code may also be appended to your Prebid package or placed in other initialization methods.

+## Example Configuration Object ##

 In the below example, replace the value **example_member_id** with your assigned DigiTrust Publisher Id and **example_site_id** with the Id for your website.
 The `callback` function allows error handling from the DigiTrust initialization method.
 The Prebid UserId system handles passing the DigiTrust ID to (supporting) bidders adapters.

 ```javascript
 pbjs.que.push(function() {